 - 9.20 Any Codes of Practice issued by the Gambling Commission will be considered by the Council in relation to casinos and this licensing objective. - 9.21 No specific definition of 'vulnerable person' has been identified within the Act.
+The Council may include, but not be limited to:

-The Council will consider those people who gamble more than they want, people who gamble beyond their means, or people who cannot make informed or balanced decisions about gambling due to mental impairment, alcohol or drugs as vulnerable people. - 9.22 The Council will consider this licensing objective on a case by case basis.
+- those people who gamble more than they want; or - people who gamble beyond their means; or - people who cannot make informed or balanced decisions about gambling due to mental impairment, alcohol or drugs as vulnerable people as vulnerable people. - 9.22 The Council will consider this licensing objective on a case by case basis.